Biophysical pharmacology of ion channels

 • Molecular dynamics of ion conduction in ligand-gated ion channels (in collaboration with Jun.-Prof. Dr. med.
 Jan-Philipp Machtens, Institute of Clinical Pharmacology of RWTH Aachen University and Computational Neurophysiology (ICS-4) of Forschungszentrum Jülich)

-• Drug screening of ligand-gated ion channels
+• Drug screening of ion channels

 Research projects that are currently in progress